NeoCharge logo

 • Time-of-use schedules may have changed amperage

-Purpose: Clears any corrupted settings and resets internal relays
+Purpose: Clears any corrupted settings, resets internal relays, and clears calibration data

 Factory Reset Procedure: